roissyahf/mlops-loan-approval/README.md

 ### Automated Workflows

 * **Deployment**: On push to main branch
-* **Monitoring**: Manual review of Evidently reports with report periodically updated daily + Cloud Monitoring alerts
+* **Monitoring**: Manual review of Evidently reports with report periodically updated daily + Cloud Monitoring alerts (only for system metrics)

 ---